 Treatment can help prevent the condition from progressing.
 Treatment may include the following:

-Nutritional recommendations may include adding foods that increase bone strength.
+Nutritional recommendations may include eating more foods that increase bone strength.

-For example, calcium and vitamin D help build bone strength.
+For example, calcium and vitamin D can help build bone strength.

 Foods high in calcium include: